tallguyjenks/runes/README.md

 runes - ᚱᚢᚾᛖᛋ
 </h1>

-> Ever wanted elder futhark runes in your R Documents?
+> Ever wanted Elder Futhark runes in your R Documents?
 Of course you did! so here's a package that gives you that!

 [![Build Status](https://travis-ci.org/tallguyjenks/runes.svg?branch=master)](https://travis-ci.org/tallguyjenks/runes)